bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 1. Manually perform regression testing for differential expression
 2. Perform the same tests using the `pydeseq2` library
 3. Data visualization

+Before you do anything else, create a Python script for this assignment.
+Everything you'll need to do for this assignment will be done in this script and submitted via GitHub.<br><br>

 ### Exercise 1: Perform a "homemade" test for differential expression between the sexes